Kartones/mazes-for-programmers-python-src/README.md

 +---+---+---+---+---+---+
 ```

-- PNG renderer: outputs to a PNG file on the project root folder (filename will be current datetime)
+- `PNGRenderer`: outputs to a PNG file on the project root folder (filename will be current datetime)

 ![](doc/sample_binary_tree.png)

-- UNICODE renderer: outputs to console
+- `UNICODERenderer`: outputs to console
 ```
 ┏━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃                       ┃